llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           enforced if the `loop` and `parallel` construct are combined as our expectation is that all compilers implicitly determine `copy` in this case.
+        * OpenACC's restriction that an orphaned `loop` construct reduction's variable must be (gang-)private is enforced with a compile-time error diagnostic.
         * Various subtleties in the semantics of `reduction` clauses on `loop` directives are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.